The Clean Style

 Cornrows with Highlights or Color

 Who says color is only for curls?
 You can add some dimension to your braids by experimenting with hair dye or colored extensions.
-Golden blond, red, or even bold shades like teal or purple can give cornrows an artistic twist that pops against dark skin tones.

 Important:

-Opt for a professional stylist who understands how to lighten or dye hair safely, especially if your hair has previously been processed or chemically treated.
+Go for a professional stylist who understands how to lighten or dye hair safely, especially if your hair has previously been processed or chemically treated.

 Micro Cornrows

-Think of these as the detailed version of regular cornrows.
-Micro cornrows use very thin sections of hair, allowing for more intricate patterns and an almost lace-like appearance.
-This style takes time to create but pays off with a refined, sophisticated finish.
+You can think of these as the detailed version of regular cornrows.
+Micro cornrows use very thin sections of hair, allowing for more delicate patterns and an almost lace-like appearance.

 Who It’s Best For: